The World's 1st online pet food information, canned, dry, home cooked or raw meat; our nutritional experts make feeding your dog safer and easier.

-FRUITS WITH PITS OR SEEDS (ALWAYS REMOVE, THE ARE TOXIC) - Peaches are delicious and good for your pooch!
+FRUITS WITH PITS OR SEEDS (ALWAYS REMOVE, THEY ARE TOXIC) - Peaches are delicious and good for your pooch!

 NEVER GIVE YOUR DOG THE FOLLOWING AS THEY COULD BE POISONOUS TO THEM!!

-GRAPES OR RAISINS - said to causes kidney failure
+GRAPES OR RAISINS - said to cause kidney failure

 GARLIC OR ONION - said to destroy Red Blood Cells

 TOMATOES - Some say its ok, some say no. Tomatoes and their plant contain an alkaloid called tomatine.
 As the tomato ripens, it is metabolized, so it is less harmful but the plant remains toxic.